 What information will Landmark ask for?:

-When ordering or registering on our site, as appropriate, you may be asked to enter your name, email address, mailing address, phone number or other details.
+When ordering or registering on our site, you may be asked to enter your name, email, mailing address, phone number or other details.

 What do we use this information for?:

 - Improve our website

 - Send emails regarding your appointments and other services